 The biggest drawback for me had to be the pacing.
 I understand that there was a reason to build up every character, but my patience wore thin pretty quick.
-The wedding sequence, which occurred just days before their deployment to Vietnam, seemed to take up the first hour of the movie.
-I didn’t learnt a whole lot of everyone, that came after the ceremony when they all go hunting and DeNiro’s character has a chance to showcase his particular set of skills.
+The wedding sequence, which occurred just days before their deployment to Vietnam, seemed to take up the movie’s first hour.
+I didn’t learn a lot from everyone, which came after the ceremony when they all go hunting and DeNiro’s character has a chance to showcase his particular set of skills.

-Personally, I haven’t watched all the movies based on Vietnam because the major of the films are and slow paced.
-When our main characters arrive over in the swamp lands, they are subjected to brutal torture, which included playing Russian roulette all hours of the day.
+I haven’t watched all the movies based on Vietnam because the major of the films are and slow-paced.
+When our main characters arrive over in the swamplands, they are subjected to brutal torture, including playing Russian roulette all hours of the day.
 I don’t know how traumatizing it is to have to play that game, but being subjected to it by your enemy, probably can’t be put into words.

-DeNiro’s character Michael is able to organize an escape, but when they return home, PTSD is the least of their problems.
+DeNiro’s character Michael organizes an escape, but PTSD is the least of their problems when they return home.
 Nick (Walken) is still in Vietnam and has turned to underground Russian roulette games to make a living.
 Michael feels responsible for all this and makes the journey back only to be disappointed with his search.

-As I pointed out earlier, the pacing of this movie dragged and made this three hour movie feel like a lifetime.
+As I pointed out earlier, this movie’s pacing dragged and made this three-hour movie feel like a lifetime.
 By the time Michael made it back to Vietnam, I honestly didn’t care about the outcome.

-I can not stand behind the 8.1 rating on IMDb or the 93% rating on RottenTomatoes.
-Maybe it’s because I haven’t fully come to appreciate old films and their storytelling, or some of the subject just isn’t for me, no matter whose in the top billing.
+I can not stand behind the 8.1 ratings on IMDb or the 93% rating on RottenTomatoes.
+Maybe it’s because I haven’t fully come to appreciate old films and their storytelling, or subject material just isn’t for me, no matter who’s in the top billing.
 5/10